Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

 #Day1 (RAI) 30 july2025

 ##08:30am to 10:15am
 ##Gurudwara sahib:we went to the gurudwara sahib to get the blessings of waheguru before sarting the journay at GNDEC.
 -After that we observed that the shape of Gurudwara is similar to ship.
 -In Punjabi,"Waheguru Naam Jahaz Hai, Chare SO Utra Par.

 ##10:15am to 10:45am
 -After that we had some REFRESMENT that were arranged by the collage staff for the STUDENTS.
 -T he break provided a good time to relaxe and a lot of time to talk with our friends.
 -Then we went to auditorium.

+##10:45am to 03:30am
+-After that our Principal sir motivated us to make the best use of this plateform.
+The NSET DRictor intoduced us to illustrious of this institution, emphassing its 68 years of  shaping brilliant mind.
+-also, the Harpreet Kaur Mam also  motivated the students. each and every students listem the mam very attentively.